-Local histories and librarians have long assured us that the Indians went extinct before the English settled here—that they had killed each other off in internecine warfare or had all died of disease in a mysterious virgin soil epidemic.
+Local histories and librarians have long assured us that “the Indians” went extinct before the English settled here—that they had killed each other off in internecine warfare or had all died of disease in mysterious virgin soil epidemics.
 Cape Ann’s “Indians”, if they are mentioned at all, are described erroneously as Massachuset, Nipmuc, Wampanoag, and/or Iroquois, when they actually belonged to none of these groups.
-I learned from authoritative sources that they were Pawtucket, a branch of the Pennacook from New Hampshire, an Abenaki-speaking people of northern New England.
+I learned from authoritative sources that they were Pawtucket, a branch of the Pennacook from New Hampshire.
+They spoke Abenaki.

-My little curriculum soon expanded to five notebooks filled with information from downloaded primary source texts and images; activity kits for making wigwams, cast nets, fish weirs, atlatls, baskets, pots, and wampum; stones for pecking tools and grinding corn; samples of heirloom corn cobs, dried venison, and smoked herring; map-making and solar calendar-making supplies; and other discoveries—and I was nowhere near done!
-I embarked on a campaign to see and document all the collections of Native artifacts I could find and began more scholarly investigations into the literature.
+My little curriculum soon expanded to five notebooks filled with information from downloaded primary sources; activity kits for making wigwams, cast nets, fish weirs, atlatls, baskets, pots, and wampum; stones for pecking tools and grinding corn; samples of heirloom corn cobs, dried venison, and smoked herring; map-making and solar calendar-making supplies; and other discoveries—and I was nowhere near done!
+I embarked on a campaign to see and document all the collections of Indigenous artifacts I could find and began more scholarly investigations into the literature.

-More important, some answers I was finding were quite different from those in the 19th century histories that had become ingrained in common belief.
+More importantly, some answers I was finding were quite different from those in the 19th century histories that had become ingrained in common belief.
 I developed a series of slide lectures based on my research and began giving presentations to adult audiences.
-I also began photo documenting all the collections of Indian artifacts taken from Cape Ann that I could find in museums, historical societies, and private stashes.
+I also began photo documenting all the collections of “Indian” artifacts taken from Cape Ann that I could find in museums, historical societies, and private stashes.
 There was so much!
 The archaeological evidence bespoke a long and rich history of Indigenous life here, dating back more than 10,000 years.

-I’ve found more to the answers than I thought possible—about Native American history, the history of contact, and the origins of English communities on Cape Ann and beyond into other communities in Essex County.
+I’ve found more to the answers than I thought possible—about Indigenous history, the history of Contact, and the true origins of English communities on Cape Ann and beyond in Essex County.
 Each chapter has moved farther away from classroom lesson plans and more into serious scholarship and historiography.
 I’ve tried to be scrupulous with source citations and references, but these are by no means impeccable.
-Academic scholars may cringe, but they are not my true audience, which may not need all the notes and references I’ve carefully tried to include.
+Academic scholars may cringe, but they are not my true audience, who probably do not need all the notes and references I’ve carefully included.
 My audience is the people who live here or come here and love the place as I do.

-The more I study, the surer I am that much of what we think happened isn’t really true, and that a lot happened that we don’t know about.
+The more I study, the surer I am that much of what we think happened isn’t really true, and that a lot happened we don’t know about.
 The local historical canon is inaccurate and often misleading.
-The official history is based largely on the works of Victorian Era historians (e.g., Thornton, 1854; Babson, 1860; Hurd, 1888; Pringle, 1892, and others) and contains contradictory timelines, factual errors, curious omissions, and debatable interpretations.
-Those stories have been repeated, conflated, and compounded over the generations and, where there is any awareness at all, seem to have set like concrete in the collective mind.
+The official history is based largely on the works of Victorian Era historians (e.g., Thornton, 1854; Babson, 1860; Hurd, 1888; Pringle, 1892, and others).
+There are contradictory timelines, factual errors, curious omissions, and debatable interpretations.
+But those stories have been repeated, conflated, and compounded over the generations.
+Where there is any awareness at all, they seem to have set like concrete in the collective mind.
 This is too bad but not surprising.
 Because history is never really true.
-National, ethnic, civic, class, political, religious, intellectual, and personal pride or conviction are known to have distorted historical interpretations in all times and places.
+National, ethnic, civic, class, political, religious, intellectual, and personal pride or conviction or fashion distort historical interpretations in all times and places.
 The story of Cape Ann is no exception.

-Essex County’s old town histories barely mention “the Indians”, except as victims of epidemics, signers of deeds, and subjects of uprisings or fears thereof.
+Our town histories barely mention “the Indians”, except as victims of epidemics, signers of deeds, and subjects of uprisings or fears thereof.
 But they were here throughout the Contact and Colonial Periods.
 English historians of the 19th century barely mention Champlain and French precedence here in favor of Sir Walter Raleigh and other Elizabethan adventurers, who were never here, and Captain John Smith, who visited Maine but sailed past Cape Ann on his way to Jamestown.
-The Victorians embraced Smith’s swashbuckling Jamestown story and colorful naming of places on Cape Ann after his foreign military campaigns—for example, Rockport after his Turkish slavemistress Tragabigzanda, and the Turks’ Head Islands after the three heads he severed while making his escape.
-The early historians also were far more interested in the fiction of buried Vikings on Cape Ann than in the fact of Basque and Breton trade with the Cape Ann Natives even before the time of Columbus.
+The Victorians embraced Smith’s swashbuckling Jamestown story and colorful naming of places on Cape Ann after his foreign military service as a mercenary.
+He named Rockport after his Turkish captors Greek slavemistress, Tragabigzanda, and he named the Turks’ Head Islands after the three heads he claimed to have severed while making his escape.
+The early historians also were far more interested in the fiction of buried Vikings on Cape Ann than in the fact of Basque and Breton trade with the Indigenous People of Cape Ann even before the time of Columbus.
 And they certainly did not want to acknowledge a hundred years of state-sponsored genocide carried out by the Massachusetts Bay Colony, if they even knew about that at all.
 Through archival power, state secrets can run pretty deep.

-Taking old biases and new evidences into account, we can legitimately question the transmitted story of Cape Ann and Essex County.
+Taking old biases and new evidences into account, we can legitimately question the transmitted story of Cape Ann.
 I believe we should try to make that story whole and get it right.
-So, to the extent possible—for little modern paleoanthropology, archaeology, ethnohistory, or historiography has been done for this area since World War II—I aim to set the record straighter.
+So, to the extent possible—for very little modern paleoanthropology, archaeology, ethnohistory, or historiography have been done for this area since World War II—I aim to set the record straighter.
 My main reason for writing, nevertheless, is simply to share the answers I have found to my questions—those that arose when I first saw a wigwam on my street in Champlain’s map and those that came up in the course of my research.
-For this kind of enlightenment, I didn’t want to be an audience of just one.
+For this kind of enlightenment, I don’t want to be an audience of just one.